ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

 ### Current line discount preservation

-When more than one applicable line discount remains, @@name can also consider the **current line discount**.
+When more than one applicable line discount remains, @@name can also consider the **current Line Discount**.

 If the current line discount is still applicable and has the same selection priority as the newly selected line discount, @@name can preserve the current line discount instead of replacing it.